 Waikato’s very own Rikishi: Dwight Rawson

-Family man and screen arts technician by trade, Dwight Rawson, has a rare talent up his sleeve.
+Family man and media arts technician by trade, Dwight Rawson, has a rare talent up his sleeve.
 In his spare time, Rawson is a passionate sumo wrestler, who appreciates the traditions and culture that surround the martial art of sumo wrestling.

 Whanau comes first for Rikishi Rawson.
 The 29-year-old sumo enthusiast is a devoted husband and father.
 He and wife, Robyn, have a young son, named Jasper and the family also look forward to welcoming another baby in the new year.